 Day 6: Cajas National Park

 Cajas National Park is a must-see if you’re visiting Cuenca.
 It’s a short 45-minute bus ride from Cuenca ($4 roundtrip), and is otherworldly, almost extraterrestrial in landscape.
 (To travel from Cuenca to Cajas, the bus departs from Feria Libre market, in contrast to the main terminal Terminal Terrestre.
 Take a $2 taxi to the market, it’s a little far to walk.)
 Once arriving at the park, my hiking partner and I opted for the red route, estimated to take 4 hours.
 Despite enduring near constant rain and 50-ish degree temps, slugging through mud (and falling in), and getting lost after taking a few wrong turns off our chosen trail… it was well worth the adventure.
 Bring rain gear and wear waterproof shoes if you go during Ecuador’s rainy season.
-Also, it’s very easy to get off-trail.
+Also, it’s very easy to get off-trail (and that’s coming from experience!).
 If you don’t see a trail marker every 10 minutes… you may have fallen off of it!

 Later, have dinner at A Pedir De Boca.
 Order the Thai noodle salad.
 At $7.50, it rings in a bit above average, but it was so nice to finally have some colorful vegetables in my bowl (a traditional Ecuadorian meal is pretty light on the greens)!